sp-test-1984/cucumber/README.md

 ## Add Cucumber Dependencies

 Now that we have a basic maven skeleton to work with, let's add the appropriate dependencies to the pom.
-Please refer t snippets below:
+Please refer to snippets below:

         <dependency>
             <groupId>info.cukes</groupId>